+Why has Spey fishing grown?
 The spey rod has grown so much in the US, well, because it works!
 It works with a lot less effort, and if swinging flies is the best method for your targeted species, then spey fishing is just the ticket.
-The line technology has evolved a lot in the past as well.
-This is also a huge contributing factor to its popularity.
+The line technology has evolved a lot in the recent past as well.
+This is also a huge contributing factor to the techniques popularity.
 The newer “compact Skagit’s” are really making a huge difference in the fly-fishing industry.
 These large, short heads attached to the running line make roll casting much easier and more powerful.
 Yes, power!
 You can actually spey cast and shoot line even further from a roll cast than one can do with a tradition single hand rod utilizing a double haul method.

 The bottom line to all the spey cast popularity is that if you wish to swing a fly, there is simply no better way than to spey cast.
 You will keep your fly in the water longer over the course of the day and with less effort.
 There you have it, simple 101 spey fishing.